Safmarine: Victory Class

-Safmarine purchased three Victory ships (Westbrook Victory, Westerly Victory, New Bern Victory) from the USA and, after modifications to convert them from war use to general dry cargo, they entered service in 1947.
+Safmarine purchased three Victory ships (Westbrook Victory, Westerly Victory, New Bern Victory) from the US and, after modifications to convert them from war use to general dry cargo, they entered service in 1947.
 They were named Vergelegen, Morgenster and Constantia.
 These three ships enabled Safmarine to start a South Africa-based cargo enterprise.
 In 1961, their names were changed to South African Victory, South African Venture and South African Vanguard.
 In 1966, the prefix South African on all Safmarine's ships was changed to S.A.
 In the engine rooms there were two Babcock & Wilcox water-tube boilers supplying superheated steam to two Westinghouse turbines geared down to a single shaft, giving 6000 shp and a speed of 16 kn.
 For electrical power, two steam turbines drove DC generators.

 Global Class

 The next four sister ships to be brought into service were South African Trader, South African Pioneer, South African Transporter and South African Merchant.
 They were designed for carrying general dry cargo and had berths for twelve passengers.
 All were built in Scotland and entered service in the mid-1950s.
-Each ship had were two Yarrow water-tube boilers and two Parson type turbines geared down to a single shaft, giving approximately 7000 shp and a speed of 15 kn.
+Each ship had two Yarrow water-tube boilers and two Parson type turbines geared down to a single shaft, giving approximately 7000 shp and a speed of 15 kn.
 For electrical power, three Ruston Hornsby diesel engines drove DC generators.